JoshDoesStuff/SISR/docs/misc/faq.md

 ??? question "I don't like the system tray app behavior, can I run it as a normal windowed application?"

     Yes, you can!
-    Launch SISR with `-w --window-fullscreen false` to show the window at startup and disable fullscreen behavior
+    Launch SISR with `--w --window.fullscreen false` to show the window at startup and disable fullscreen behavior

 ## I don't like the chosen overlay shortcut/controller chord, can I change it? {.toc-anchor}